The 10 Best Mascaras for Sensitive Eyes, According to Customer Reviews

-The dyes used in colored formulas are more likely to bother sensitive types.
+Avoid colored mascaras, since these have dyes in them that are more likely to bother sensitive eyes, advises Dr. Jaliman.
 Besides, you are way too sophisticated to look like a 1980s prom queen.

 Budge-proof sounds good, until you have to scrub yourself raw trying to get it (somewhat) off.
 “Waterproof formulas are harder to remove,” which means your sensitive eyes and skin don’t get a break, Dr. Lattman notes.
 Yes you may get the occasional smudge, but isn’t that better than itchy, irritated eyes?
 Or your contacts popping right out on you?

 So the latest makeup vlogger commands you to wriggle that wand in super close to the lash line.
 Eye doctors beg you not to.
 “Avoid the base of the lashes and the lower lash line,” Dr. Lattman instructs.
 And P.S., when wearing eyeliner, skip the waterline (that flat inner rim of the eye inside the lash line) to avoid getting a bacterial eye infection.

 You know this.
 I know this.
 But we still sometimes crash without removing our eye makeup.
 (At least I do.
 You’re probably more disciplined.)
 Nothing good comes of this habit; it contributes to blepharitis, an inflammation of the eyelid that leads to a gritty sensation and tearing.
 Dr. Lattman is a fan of gently scrubbing lashes and lids with Almay Oil-Free Gentle Eye Makeup Remover Pads ($9; amazon.com): “It’s like giving a shampoo to your lashes.”

 Know when to say ‘It’s not me, it’s you’